deadstar619/DataTableGameplayTag/README.md

 ![Get Data Table Row Tags](ExternalContent/GetDataTableRowTags.png)

 With this node, you can obtain all tags associated with the rows in a data table.
+Invalid tags will be logged.

 ## Installation
 Clone or download the repository and place into the plugins folder.